This page is checked regularly and updated if there is any new information available. It was last updated on January 12

 the key question: how to get to Madeira

 It looks like the biggest problem of travel restrictions for the British lies in the United Kingdom and not in the European Union.
 Though I’d love to add some political comments here, I will refrain.
 Reluctantly.
 If you wish to travel to Madeira, or to any other European destination, make sure and find out exactly what awaits you when travelling back to the UK, because you may be required to remain in quarantine for two weeks.
 And it may even be different for England, Wales, Scotland and Northern Ireland.
 All this is reflected in the travel possibilities.

-Jet2.com has cancelled their November flights from Stansted, but plan to resume on December 7. usually on Mondays and Fridays.
-In some months there are even 3 flights a week.
-Check their website.
+Jet2.com has cancelled their November flights from Stansted, but plan to resume on December 7. usually on Mondays and Fridays, more often during the Christmas and New Year period.
 From Heathrow, British airways have resumed their flights to Funchal again, several times a week, they used to fly from Gatwick, but they moved their operations to Heathrow temporarily during the pandemic.
 From Gatwick, easyJet has several flights a week to Madeira, increasing the number to daily flights in December.
 All airlines seem to operate according to schedule again, though easyJet has been seen to cancel flights if adverse weather conditions are possible, even if these conditions (usually high winds) do not materialise.
 Again: all this is under normal circumstances.
 As from January, all direct flights from the UK have been suspended.

 The Polish carrier Wizz Air will start flying from Luton to Funchal as from December 15.
 They will fly twice a week: Tuesdays and Saturdays.

 Direct easyJet flights from Bristol have resumed, two or three times a week.
 Check their website here for availability and prices.
 From summer 2021, Jet2.com will fly to Madeira once a week as well.
 For now, all have been suspended.